andrlik/django-quotes/CONTRIBUTING.md

 2. Add tests for the new changes
 3. Edit documentation if you have changed something significant
 4. Run `just fmt` to format your changes.
-5. Run `just lint` to ensure that types, security and docstrings are okay.
+5. Run `just check` to ensure that types, security and docstrings are okay.
 6. Add your name to the `CONTRIBUTERS.txt` file.

 ## Other help